New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 When speaking with Dr. Toombs, it is abundantly clear she cherishes her role pivotal role at NIFA.
 Her proudest professional accomplishment so far was being asked to serve as the NIFA acting director when a vacancy was left during the changeover between administrations.

-“You’ve already heard the story of how I started—so just imagine where I started at NIFA as a program specialist, and to become the acting director,” she said.
+“You’ve already heard the story of how I started—so just imagine where I started at CSREES (now NIFA) as a program specialist, and to become the acting director!” she said.

 Dr. Toombs considers her dedication to uplifting and training the next generation as her agricultural legacy, and she is deeply passionate about mentoring other women and minorities in agriculture and STEM.
 She always makes time for it despite her busy schedule.